-A misconception is that Agile is a recipe for instant success, and this couldn’t be further from the truth.
+One misconception is that Agile is recipe for instant success, and this couldn’t be further from the truth.
 If you’ve embarked on your Agile journey, expect desired outcomes to be achieved only by sustainable development.

-Before embarking on your Agile journey, it is imperative to note that the organizational climate and culture have to be conducive to the transformation.
-Once the decision-makers are convinced that quality should be prioritized over schedule, you already have an advantage in your Agile journey.
+Aspiring to go Agile ?
+Remember that your organizational climate and culture should be conducive to the transformation.
+Once the decision-makers are convinced that quality should be prioritized over schedule, teams already have an advantage in their Agile journey.

 What is Agile methodology?

 The Agile methodology is all about breaking down one big problem into multiple smaller problems.
 This involves constant collaboration with team members and stakeholders and continuous improvement at every stage.
 Once the work begins, teams cycle through a process of planning, execution and evaluation.

 - Individuals and interactions over processes and tools

 - Working software over comprehensive documentation